 What is human-centered AI?

 Human-centered AI (HCAI) is about designing technology that works with people and for the people.
-It ensures that AI supports human decision-making, respects individual needs, and aligns with values like fairness, accountability, and trust.
+It ensures that AI supports human decision-making, respects individual needs, and aligns with values like fairness, accountability, and trust

-HCAI prioritizes the human experience
+HCAI prioritises the human experience

 It helps simplify complex tasks, makes information easier to understand, and ensures that the technology remains transparent and reliable.

 At its core, HCAI reflects the idea that AI should serve humanity.
-It recognizes the responsibility of building systems that benefit everyone, uphold ethical principles, and adapt to what truly matters to people, ensuring that AI remains a tool that enhances lives and solves challenges while staying connected to human values.
+It recognises the responsibility of building systems that benefit everyone, uphold ethical principles, and adapt to what truly matters to people, ensuring that AI remains a tool that enhances lives and solves challenges while staying connected to human values.

 Principles of human-centered AI